Balfolk: Description

+There are numerous organizations that arrange balfolks monthly, and at many folk festivals there are both concerts and dances.
+Many websites, such as Agenda Trad, and Facebook groups allow dancers and music-lovers to find balfolks close to them.
+Balfolk can be small, intimate affairs or vast outdoor events with many thousands of dancers, such as the annual Grand Bal d'Europe in Gennetines, France.

-Although there are similarities, the dances of bal folk are not the same as dances danced by traditional folk dance groups.
-BalFolk dances are audience participation events, based on simple traditional dances, gathered from all over Europe, that have easy basic steps, so that everyone can easily get involved.
+Although there is often overlap, the dances of bal folk are not the same as dances danced by traditional folk dance groups.
+Balfolk dances are audience participation events, based on simple traditional dances, gathered from all over Europe, that have easy basic steps, so that anyone can easily participate.
 Refined movements are not the main concern, participation and fun are the main aim, and improvisation is more common.
-Music is played by live bands that either play "traditional" tunes, collected from players over the years, or they may play new compositions for BalFolk dancing.
-The audience is on the dance floor, dancing to the live music.
+Music is played by live bands that either play "traditional" tunes, collected from players over the years, or new compositions for balfolk dancing.
+The audience can be mixed: some on the dance floor, dancing to the live music; others at the front or around the edges, who have come just to listen or watch.

-By contrast, traditional folk dances have more extensive choreographies and may be danced with traditional clothing.
+By contrast, traditional folk dances have more formal choreography and may be danced with traditional clothing.
 The preservation and/or presentation of a tradition is important here.
 Music is sometimes played live, sometimes pre-recorded.
-The audience may sit down and watch the dancers perform their formal choreographies or they may be presented as cultural displays at festivals and village fetes.
+The audience (who may even be seated) is more clearly separated from the dancers, who may be presented as cultural displays at festivals and village fetes.
 These are essentially historical re-enactments, and typically what most of the public think of as "Folk dancing" in countries like France, where the public might only be exposed to folk dancing at the village fete.
+Confusingly, the term bal trad does not refer to this type of traditional dancing, but is instead a synonym of balfolk, used fairly interchangeably.

+Instruments used to play live music at a balfolk can be traditional (violin, accordeon or melodeon, bagpipes, hurdy gurdy, graïle, flute, etc) as well as modern or classical (electric guitar, folk guitar, bass guitar, drums, brass, electronic...).

+Unlike some other dancing events, it is common to change partners for each new dance.
+It is socially acceptable for strangers to approach each other to ask to dance.
+Some dances, such as mixers (see below), change partners during the course of one dance, providing opportunities to meet new dancers without needing to ask.